goto-bus-stop/recanalyst/README.md

 ## Requirements

-RecAnalyst needs PHP 5.6+ or PHP 7.
-For generating map images, either the Imagick or GD extension needs to be installed as well.
+RecAnalyst works with PHP 5.6+ and PHP 7.
+The Imagick or GD extensions need to be installed to generate map images.

 ## Installation